David Barral: Club career

 Barral returned to his homeland in the summer of 2013, penning a two-year deal with Levante UD.
 On 7 February 2015, he became the first national player to score a hat-trick in a year after Athletic Bilbao's Aritz Aduriz, in a 4–1 home win over Málaga CF.

 On 5 July 2015, Barral signed for Al Dhafra FC in the United Arab Emirates after his contract with Levante expired.
 On 24 January of the following year, he returned to Spain and its top division after agreeing to an 18-month deal at Granada CF.

 After being involved in a scuffle with teammate Isaac Cuenca during a meal at the club's sports city, in late November 2016, Barral was suspended indefinitely.
 On 16 January 2017, he signed an 18-month contract with Cypriot First Division champions APOEL FC.
 He scored twice on his debut six days later, in his team's 7–0 home defeat of AEZ Zakakiou for the domestic league.

 On 27 May 2017, Barral's contract was mutually terminated, and he joined Cádiz CF on a one-year deal on 12 July.
 Still in that year, on 19 November, he scored in his very first match at Sporting's home ground after leaving, helping the visitors to a 3–0 victory.

 On 15 January 2019, after a brief spell in the J2 League with Tokushima Vortis, the 35-year-old Barral returned to Spain and signed with Racing de Santander until 30 June.
 He achieved promotion to the second tier in his first season, scoring six goals.

 Barral joined third-tier Internacional de Madrid on 19 January 2021, becoming the first player ever to be bought using cryptocurrency as Bitcoin was used to sign him instead of conventional currency.
+In summer 2022, as the club was dealing with serious bureaucratic and financial problems, he announced his retirement.